The Chronicles of Amber: Characters in the Amber novels

 Ultimately, Amber focuses on a dysfunctional family that is at the center of a cosmic war between many powers.
 Nine princes and four princesses of Amber, including Prince Corwin as narrator of the first book series, try to deal with the disappearance of Oberon, their father, and an apparent need for succession of the throne.
-No one trusts anyone, everyone appears to be ready to backstab anyone else (often figuratively), and everyone seems genuinely interested in only one thing: himself or herself.
+No one trusts anyone, everyone appears to be ready to backstab anyone else (sometimes literally), and everyone seems genuinely interested in only one thing: himself or herself.

 In this respect, the Amber series could perhaps be best described as a philosophical, metaphysical, magical, mystical, fantasy political thriller.
 It has all those things, all wrapped around a cast of characters who are conniving, paranoid, dysfunctional, self-involved, and often heartless.

 All of the princes and princesses of Amber have super-human strength and regenerative capabilities.
 For example, Random and Corwin are able to pick up a car that had become stuck on a soft shoulder and place it back on the road, and Corwin is able to regenerate his eyes after they are burned out, although it takes him almost five years.
 Corwin seems to have the fastest regenerative capabilities in the royal family, something he contemplates after his escape from the dungeons of Amber.